ThreatResponse/threatresponse-bsides/slides.rst

 -------------------------------

  - Implement a security group to block all in/out traffic except to whitelist.
- - Implement a network ACL.
+ - Coming soon to aws_ir: add a network ACL.

 aws_ir usage
 ---------------